-Wholesale inventories balloon to Lehman-Moment levels.
+Wholesale inventory-sales ratio balloons to Lehman-Moment levels.

 A lot of economists, particularly those quoted in the media, claim that rising inventories are a sign of confidence, that merchants believe that the future is rosy, that sales will be good.
 There is some truth to that.
 Merchants stock up for expected good times.
 But when these hopes of good times turn into sales that are less than rosy, these inventories begin to pile up, and the ratio of inventories to sales suddenly takes a nasty turn.